UCSolarCarTeam/st-link-adapter-hardware/README.md

 # st-link-adapter-hardware
-Adapter from the ST-link 10 pin header to the 20
+Adapter from the ST-link 10 pin header and a USB connector to the 20 pin programming header supported by the Segger J-Link